phpearth/docs/articles/regex/index.md

 ## Brief history

-* It started in 1940s-60s with lots of smart people talking about regular
+* It started in 1940s-60s with lots of smart people talking about regular expressions
 * 1970s g/re/p
 * 1980 Perl and Henry Spencer
 * 1997 PCRE (Perl Compatible Regular Expressions)